 The actual date is read by locating the number between the two red indicators through a series of cutouts in the dial.

-The new color way on this particular watch features a dial that has been enhanced with ruthenium, a rare element closely relate to platinum.
+This watch features a dial that has been enhanced with ruthenium, a rare element closely relate to platinum.
 This watch is elegant, sophisticated, and classic Nomos.

 The First Nomos Watch